gg4llin/min_tokenization_translator/subprojects/mcp-middleman/docs/PLAN.md

 ## Scope

-- Build a lightweight MCP server that proxies the MrConductor pipeline.
+- Build a lightweight MCP server that proxies the Min Tokenization Translator pipeline.
 - Allow the server to maintain session lexicons and feature flags across clients.
 - Explore optional embedded domain agent for adaptive pack recommendations.